English language support

 Our English courses are delivered in partnership with St Mary’s University London International College (SMULIC), our affiliate college, and are designed for both undergraduate and postgraduate students.
 On successful completion you will receive a certificate showing your attendance and recording your results.

-If you are looking for pre-sessional courses leading to SMULIC’s undergraduate or postgraduate pathway programmes, please see their website for details.
+If you are looking for pre-sessional courses leading to SMULIC’s undergraduate or postgraduate pathway programmes, you will need to check their website for details.
 You’ll automatically be considered for entry onto the pre-sessional course if necessary, so you won’t need to complete a separate application form.

 You will need to have a valid (taken within two years) IELTS result from an approved test centre: